 You probably know the usual earmarks of a luxury holiday: huge comfortable beds, rooms the size of an entire house, luxurious fixtures and fittings – the list goes on.
 But there’s actually a lot more to the term than meets the eye.
-To help you get the best value out of your luxury holiday, here are five things to consider before making a decision.
+To help you get the best value out of your luxury holiday, here are five factors that make a luxury holiday.

 Before we begin it’s important to acknowledge that luxury hotels are used interchangeably with the concept of a luxury holiday.
 While hotels might only concern accommodation, an entire holiday – often organised by a tour operator like Experience Travel Group – includes all the finer details: the flights, the tour guides, the experiences and the transfers – as well as the hotels.